Warriors vs. Clippers odds, prediction, time: 2026 NBA Play-In Tournament picks, April 15 bets by proven model

 The Golden State Warriors battle the Los Angeles Clippers on Wednesday in a 2026 NBA Play-in Tournament matchup.
 The winner will move on in the tournament to play the Suns for the eighth seed in the Western Conference playoffs, while the loser's season is over.
 Los Angeles won the season series 3-1, winning the most recent meeting 115-110 on April 10th.
 The Warriors (37-45), who finished 10th in the Western Conference, are 15-26 on the road this season.
 The Clippers (42-40), who finished ninth in the Western Conference, are 23-18 on their home court.

 Tipoff from Intuit Dome in Inglewood, California, is set for 10 p.m.
 ET.
-The Clippers are 5.5-point favorites in the latest Warriors vs. Clippers odds, while the over/under for total points scored is 221.5.
+The Clippers are 5.5-point favorites in the latest Warriors vs. Clippers odds, while the over/under for total points scored is 220.5, up a point from the opening line.
 Before making any Clippers vs. Warriors picks, check out the Warriors vs. Clippers predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.